jameslamb/bigforecast/README.md

 ./setup_instance.sh
 ```

+**NOTE:** The setup script will pull this repo from GitHub into each node it's run on.
+If you are working on a fork of `jameslamb/bigforecast`, be sure to change the URL inside `setup_instance.sh`.

-You will need to do this for all the other nodes in the cluster.
+You will need to run this script for all the other nodes in the cluster.
 For simplicity and to preserve your sanity, it's strongly recommended that you just install all dependencies on every VM (e.g. don't comment out the Elasticsearch installation on the nodes reserved for the Kafka cluster).
 You can copy the script to all the other nodes using `scp`:

 ```
 for i in kafka1 kafka2 kafka3 elasticsearch1 elasticsearch2 elasticsearch3 elasticsearch4 modelbox storm1 storm2 storm3 storm4; do scp setup_instance.sh root@$i:/root/; done